sergiorgiraldo/headson/README.md

 - Colors: only the matching text is highlighted; syntax colors are suppressed in grep mode.
 Disable color entirely with `--no-color`.
 - Weak grep: `--weak-grep <REGEX>` biases priority toward matches but does not guarantee inclusion, expand budgets, or filter files.
 Budgets stay exact and matches can still be pruned if they do not fit.
 - Multi-file mode (strong `--grep` only):
   - Default (`--grep-show=matching`): files without matches are dropped from the render and summary.
-If no files match at all, the output is empty and the CLI prints a notice to stderr.
+If no files match at all, the output is empty and the CLI prints a warning to stderr.
   - `--grep-show=all`: keep non-matching files in the render; only matching files are highlighted.
   - Headers respect `--no-header` as usual.
 - Mutual exclusion: `--grep-show` requires `--grep` and cannot be used with `--weak-grep`; `--weak-grep` cannot be combined with `--grep`.